LEMMIIX/gaemblueprint/README.md

-If you'd like to **learn how to use this to make games**, go here -> https://www.skool.com/no-engine
+If you'd like to learn how to use this to make games, [go here](https://learn.randy.gg/?src=template-starter)

-If you want some free value like this blueprint delivered to your inbox every now and then, go here -> https://path.randy.gg
+If you want some free value like this blueprint delivered to your inbox every now and then, checkout [my mailing list](https://path.randy.gg)

 ---